Haskeeb265/obsidian-vault/1 - Rough Notes/Computer Hardware.md

 - SSD are newer type.
 They store data on NAN flash memory chips.

 - GPU processes large amount of graphical data

+- PSU takes electricity from the electric source and distributes it to the motherboard.
+- More intensive computing = Bigger PSU

 #### References